cpsc365/cpsc365.github.io/staff.md

 * Office Hours: Sun 8.30-10pm

-* I'm a senior studying Econ/CS and Mathematics from Vancouver, Canada.
-My various interests include NBA basketball, strategy games, and strength training.
-Hope you have a great semester!
+* I'm a senior in Silliman majoring in CS and math.
+Academically, I'm interested in algorithmic game theory.
+Otherwise, I like animation, coffee, and more recently, philosophy.
+Feel free to reach out about anything.

 #### Andrew Yuan